trarck/bugs/README.md

-this is a simple game
+this is a simple gamethis i a test